mrkaleArduinoLib/gbj_appled/README.md

 ## Fundamental functionality
 * The library controls visibility (on, off) an led always in the same way regardless the led is active high (arduino) or active low (ESP8266, ESP32).
+* It controls accessibility of an led's GPIO, i.e., can totally the avoid manipulation with the corresponding pin.
+It is neccessary for microcontroller, where builtin led is connected to serial TX pin, so that using the led and serial monitor at once is not possible.
 * It controls ability (enabled, disabled) of the led.
 * It controls blinking (steady, patterned) of the led.
 * The library utilizes internal timer for blinking.